AqwamCreates/DataPredict/docs/API/Models/DeepDuelingQLearning.md

 ## Notes:

 * The Advantage and Value models must be created separately.
-Then use setAdvantageModel() and setValueModel() to put it inside the DuelingQLearning model.
+Then use setAdvantageModel() and setValueModel() to put it inside the DeepDuelingQLearning model.

 * Advantage and Value models must be a part of NeuralNetwork model.
 If you decide to use linear regression or logistic regression, then it must be constructed using NeuralNetwork model.